aws-quickstart/cdk-eks-blueprints/docs/addons/emr-eks.md

 # EMR on EKS Add-on

-The `Amazon EMR on EKS Add-on` enable an EKS cluster to be used by EMR on EKS.
+The `Amazon EMR on EKS Add-on` enables EMR on EKS service to use an EKS cluster.
 It creates the EMR on EKS IAM Service Linked Role and add it to `awsAuth` configmap.

 ## Usage